 Christmas is the kind of festival that is so popular that it is celebrated in more than 160 countries throughout the world, by adults and children alike.

 We’ve spent weeks—okay, months—counting down the days until we can start celebrating the magical Christmas.
-Make the most of your holiday season with our list of can’t-miss Yuletide activities.

 Best Christmas Bucket List for Every Family

 Christmas holidays – a time of overeating, TV, laziness?
 The author of the blog piplum.com offers this year to change traditions, turn off the TV, help phones, get off the table, and … play.
 Here are ten ideas on what can be done.

 So, You want to have an unforgettable Christmas?

 This Christmas bucket list will make your life much easier during this period.